29 Washington Bucket List Destinations for RVers

 Klondike Gold Rush National Historical Park

-The Klondike Gold Rush was a history-changing event that everyone should learn about.
-At Klondike Gold Rush National Historical Park, you can dive into the past, learn the stories of the people who trekked to Alaska in search of gold, and discover how this event helped shape the city of Seattle.
+The Klondike Gold Rush was an important event in Washington and Alaskan history.
+At Klondike Gold Rush National Historical Park, you can dive into the past, learn the stories of the people who trekked to Alaska in search of gold, and discover how the gold rush helped shape the city of Seattle.

 This park is located in downtown Seattle and it can be challenging to drive an RV through the area.
 Instead, consider camping at one of the many RV parks surrounding the city like Tall Chief RV Campground.